lshwa/lshwa/README.md

   </a>
 </div>

-### 📌 Introduction 📌
+# 📌 Introduction 📌

-Hi, I’m Seunghwa Lee, currently studying at Chung-Ang University.
+#### Hi, I’m Seunghwa Lee 👋

-I’m continuously learning and exploring various fields as I work toward finding my career path.
+I’m currently studying at **Chung-Ang University** - continuously learning and exploring various fields as I work toward finding my career path.
-Through hands-on projects and practical experience with data, I found that analyzing problems and deriving insights aligns well with my interests and strengths, which led me to focus on studying data science.
+Through hands-on projects and practical experience with data, I found that analyzing problems and deriving insights aligns well with my interests and strengths, which led me to focus on studying **data science**.

-If you’re curious about what I’ve been exploring and working on, feel free to check out my GitHub.
+👉 If you’re curious about what I’ve been exploring and working on, feel free to check out my GitHub & my **[blog](https://lshwa.github.io)**.

 ### ✨ Activity ✨